 Bestow commits to employing technology to provide competitive life insurance quotes to its customers.
 It does so by relying on data and not needing medical examinations (as many life insurance insurers require) in a bid to streamline life insurance approval and underwriting.

-The company no longer offers a two-year plan which allowed you to obtain coverage during life transitions, providing you sufficient time to figure out your long-term needs.
-The company discontinued this product because customer interest was not high enough to justify continuing the product.
-On the other hand, for those with more long-term certainty, if you know how much insurance you will need and wish to lock in a low price now, you can choose between 10 or 20 years term life insurance plans.
+On the other hand, for those with more long-term certainty, if you know how much insurance you will need and wish to lock in a low price now, you can choose between 10 to 30 years term life insurance.

-Not only does Bestow offer unique product flexibility, Bestow also offers an exceptional opportunity to enjoy a convenience-friendly (i.e., from your smartphone) term life insurance policy without having to take a medical examination.
-Because of this, you can ascertain whether they are the right option for your needs sooner.
+Not only does Bestow offer unique product flexibility, Bestow also offers an exceptional opportunity to enjoy a convenience-friendly (i.e., from your smartphone) term life insurance without having to take a medical examination.

 Bestow’s Financial Picture